 Forecasting and managing cash flow

-By the end of the course you should have a firm grasp on the essential financial aspects of managing your business as a freelance.
+By the end of the course you should have a firm grasp on the essential financial aspects of managing your business as a freelancer.

 Have a greater understanding of the importance of business planning and cash flow forecasting, as well as issues surrounding tax and national insurance.